Market Analysis: What It Is and How to Conduct One

 What legal requirements will you need to fulfill before launching?

-What political, economic, and social factors might affect customer behaviour and their likelihood of purchasing your offerings?
+What political, economic, and social factors might affect customers’ behaviors and their likelihood of purchasing your offerings?

-How much do your top competitors spend on advertising to earn customers' loyalty?

 What will you need to do to present your offerings as better alternatives in terms of value, price, and ease of purchase?

-Sales forecasting is estimating future sales so that you can make confident business decisions or secure funding from investors and lenders.
-Creating forecasts for specific time increments, such as the next three months, six months, or a year is useful.
+Sales forecasting is the process of estimating future sales so that you can make confident business decisions or secure funding from investors and lenders.
+You may find it useful to create forecasts for specific increments of time, such as the next three months, six months, or a year.

 To generate a sales forecast, answer these questions: